Intro To Ancient Civilizations$180

 Recommended Ages: 10-16.

-Start Date: Class runs for 12 weeks.
-Students have 2 weeks after the last class is posted to complete the course.
-No live classes- do the lesson plans on YOUR schedule.
+Start Date: September 6, 2022.
+Course consists of 12 lesson plans.
+Students have 2 weeks after the last lesson is posted to complete the course.
+No live classes — view the lessons on YOUR schedule.

 This course goes hand in hand with Art History: Ancient Civilizations!